ros-navigation/docs.nav2.org/tutorials/docs/intro_testing.rst

 **What makes a good test?**

-- Code Coverage: Are all my new code lines run at least once with my test? (check with codecov.io automated with each PR on github)
+- Code Coverage: Are all my new code lines run at least once with my test? (check manually or with codecov.io automated with each PR on github)
 - Corner Cases: Monkey proof input, test the limits (overflow etc)
 - Expect things to break: this is good! -> make sure to catch all errors and handle them accordingly
 - Combine your components with other test: If feasible create corner scenarios where your code really should improve things
-- Quantity over complexity: Better write multiple tests than make them to complicate so others cannot understand why it fails in the future
+- Quantity over complexity: Better write multiple small tests rather than making them to complicate, so others cannot understand why it fails in the future

 **What tools do I have?**

 - look and learn from existing code in the nav2 stack, we have plenty of tests!
-- play with different launch parameters: Have a look at overwriting them in the next section
+- play with different launch parameters: Have a look at overwriting them test-dependent in the last next section

 2. Write Your First Test
 ------------------------

-Tests are declared in individual ``CMakeList.txt`` files in the test sub-folders of components or in ``nav2_system_tests``.
+Tests need to be declared in individual ``CMakeList.txt`` files in the test sub-folders of components or in ``nav2_system_tests``.
-To add a new test besides the linters mentioned in the chapter before, we have to add them in the ``BUILD_TESTING`` condition.
+To add a new test additional to the linters mentioned in the chapter before, we have to add them in the ``BUILD_TESTING`` condition.

 This can be achieved by two methods to include multiple sub-folders with ``CMakeList.txt`` inside: